 Proposals may be submitted any time throughout the academic year; however, applicants should submit proposals well in advance of the date when the event is to take place -- at least four weeks is recommended to allow time for advance publicity.

-For advice or with questions, email Nate Therien, Director of Academic Programs, or contact him through campus mail or by calling (413) 542-4000.
+For advice or with questions, email Janna White, Academic Programs Coordinator, or contact her through campus mail or by calling (413) 542-4000.

-Applications should be submitted to Brian Acevedo and Nate Therien.
+Applications should be submitted to Brian Acevedo and Janna White.
 (Subject: Lecture Fund).